-How I Read the "Author of Life"
+The "Author of Life"

-These three parts combine and coalesce into something that at times may seem contradictory, but the tension that arises from these conflicting viewpoints often tears open the very fabric of our understanding, and as a result it reveals something that has been covered up for far too long.
-I do not mean “covered up” in a sinister way, as if someone is malevolently trying to hide something in the text that we are not meant to find.
-Nonetheless, the result is the same.
-By challenging our conceptions of what it actually means to “know” something, we discover something new and amazing that makes us question everything.
+These three parts combine and coalesce into something that, at times, may seem contradictory; nonetheless the tension that arises from these conflicting viewpoints often tears open the very fabric of our understanding, and as a result it reveals something that has been covered up for far too long.
+I do not mean “covered up” in some kind of sinister way, as if some entity is malevolently trying to hide something in the text that we are not meant to find.
+That being said, the results are the same.
+That is to say, scripture teaches us that something more powerful than we could ever imagine is all around us, yet we live our lives without the true appreciation for what that actually means.
+It's like scripture is telling us the secrets of God's power, yet we can't seem to penetrate the meaning of the words and as a result are missing out on something profoundly world changing.
+My point: I believe that by challenging our conceptions of what it actually means to “know” something, we discover something new and amazing that will make us question everything.

 Faith is not blind, nor should it be.
 In fact, as Paul wrote to the Thessalonians, we are to “test everything.”
 I take these words to heart.
 I have had many unexplainable experiences in my life, which have made it impossible for me to simply take things at face value.
 And likewise, on the other hand, I try not to delude myself with things that aren’t real or verifiable.
 I have made it my life’s mission to figure out what is happening behind the curtain so to speak.
 In nothing I have come across is there as many answers to the hardest questions in life, as there is in the Holy Bible.